-You will have access to postgraduate only facilities which include the Lock-keeper's Cottage Graduate Centre dedicated solely to the use of graduates.
-The Learning Resource Centre has 200 networked PCs and is open to students round the clock with dedicated workstations for postgraduate students.
+QMUL's new Graduate Centre, opened in early 2017, provides excellent teaching and learning spaces for all postgraduate students, including a lecture theatre, study spaces, seminar rooms, an open-plan study area, landscaped courtyard and a cafe.
+Additionally, you will have access to postgraduate only facilities which include the Lock-keeper's Cottage Graduate Centre dedicated solely to the use of graduates.
+The Learning Resource Centre also has 200 networked PCs and is open to students round the clock with dedicated workstations for postgraduate students.

 You will also have access to Queen Mary’s comprehensive libraries, including the Postgraduate Reading Room, and The British Library can also be accessed as a research resource.
 You will have access to the Fontane Library which is funded by the German government for Anglo-German cultural relations.
 You will also have access to the Germanic Studies Library at Senate House University of London.

 As a postgraduate student in the Department of German, you will benefit from a wide range of services, from help with accommodation to excellent IT support and foreign language teaching as well as an individually designed research-training programme and dedicated careers service.